How Does Unpermitted Work Affect Home Value?

 Homeowners can face various legal problems with unpermitted work:

-• Criminal Offense: Sometimes, not following building codes can be a criminal act.
+- Criminal Offense: Sometimes, not following building codes can be criminal.

 Are There Penalties for Selling with Unpermitted Work?